-Brands are taking this approach in pairing content with an e-commerce component in order to continue to grow.
-In this strategy you will start by using a cohort analysis which includes the brand’s advertising data in order to study customer behaviors and trends over a period of time.
+Brands are taking a new approach in pairing content with an e-commerce component in order to continue to grow.
+In this strategy, you will start by using a cohort analysis which includes the brand’s advertising data in order to study customer behaviors and trends over a period of time.

 Cohort analysis is a set of behavioral analytics that takes the data from a given data set e.g. an e-commerce platform or online game, rather than looking at all users as one.
 It breaks them into related groups that usually share common characteristics or experiences within a specified time for the purpose of analysis.

-The first step should be planning and documentation although, many marketers tend to skip this step.
+The first step should be planning and documentation.
 As a result of this, marketers end up making decisions based on guesswork, estimations and assumptions rather than real data which leads to poor ROI, underperformance and waste of resources.

-Technology that made it easier to collect and visualize data because you can make decisions and create a data driven marketing approach based on real customer data.
+Technology that made it easier to collect and visualize data because you can make decisions.
+Create a data-driven marketing approach based on real customer data.
 You can also generate customer insights that lead to increased conversion rates.

 It takes a willingness to experiment new things and a break from the ‘this is how we do things’ mentality that often prevents growth and limits opportunities.